V0v1kkk/WhisperVoiceInput/readme.md

 - Endpoint and model are OpenAI‑compatible (OpenAI or local LLM gateways)
 - Defaults in the app may point to a local endpoint and model (e.g., Ollama `http://localhost:11434` with `llama3.2`); adjust as needed
 - Provide API key if your endpoint requires it

+### Safety Timeouts (optional)

+- Three independent limits in minutes: Recording, Transcribing, Post‑Processing
+- Each timeout can be enabled via a toggle and a minutes spinner (minimum 1 minute)
+- Semantics:
+  - Value > 0: timeout is enabled; the corresponding actor schedules a self‑timeout message
+  - Value ≤ 0 (internally stored as -1): timeout is disabled
+- Behavior on timeout:
+  - The actor throws `UserConfiguredTimeoutException` which is treated as unrecoverable by supervision (no retries)
+  - For Recording and Transcribing, the current audio file is deleted to avoid leaving temporary files behind

 ### Dataset Saving (optional)